mvolkmann/blog/src/swift/swift-lang.md

 TODO: Are non-escaping closures handled in an optimized way that discards their context after the function returns?

+When an escaping closure reference `self`, typically the closure parameter list should be preceded by `[weak self]` so the object that uses the escaping closure can be garbage collected when there are no longer references to it.

 ## Error Handling

 Errors in that occur in Swift code are described by